-If you too would rather spend your summers atop a bike, we’ve got some tips for you.
-Motorcycle insurance is a necessity, but it isn’t necessary to spend more than you have to.
+If you, too, would rather spend your summers atop a bike, we’ve got some tips for you.
+Motorcycle insurance is a necessity, but it isn’t necessary to bust your budget.
 Here are 10 tips to keep your costs down.

 1. Choose your motorcycle carefully

 If you already have your motorcycle, you can skip to the next section.
 However, if you’ll be making a purchase this year, the first step to keeping motorcycle insurance premiums reasonable is to buy the right bike.

 Here are a couple of guidelines to keep in mind: